LandRegistry/bg-dev-pack-redesign/app/apis/attach-a-document/1.0/index.md

 <ul class="govuk-list">
   <li>
-    <a class="govuk-link" href="./test-stubs">View Submit a document test stubs.</a>
+    <a class="govuk-link" href="./test-stubs">View Submit a document test stubs</a>
   </li>
 </ul>

+{% from "govuk/components/inset-text/macro.njk" import govukInsetText %}

+{{ govukInsetText({
-Please note there are also plans to release a sandbox test environment for developers in the future.
-The exact release date is to be confirmed.
+  text: "Please note there are also plans to release a sandbox test environment for developers in the future.
+The exact release date is to be confirmed. "
-For general testing guidance, visit our guide to testing.
+}) }}

 For general testing guidance, visit our [guide to testing](/a-guide-to-testing).